-I’m a writer and full-time freelance editor with an MFA in creative writing from the University of Montana and a BA in English from the University of Texas.
+I’m an American writer and full-time freelance editor with an MFA in creative writing from the University of Montana and a BA in English from the University of Texas.
 I am the author of three books: elsewhere (Black Lawrence Press, 2014), Carpe Demons (Unsolicited Press, 2014), and One Day There Will Be Nothing to Show That We Were Ever Here (Bedouin Books, 2009).
 My writing has appeared in over fifty journals, including Tribeca Poetry Review, Roanoke Review, and Third Coast.
 In 2009, I was a writer-in-residence at the Montana Artists Refuge, and in 2011, I received the annual literary award from Emrys Journal.

 The poems of Scott Alexander Jones have a powerful presence and an extraordinary eloquence.
 The presence is built of exact details, and a sense of place and person; the eloquence is that of natural speech, the speaking voice of a poet-narrator.
 These are poems one listens to, and inhabits, takes part in.
 Jones is a fine observer of both the outer and the inner landscapes—place, passion, and psyche.
 The poems are both personal and large, true to self and widely seeking.
 This is a fresh, welcome and original new voice, a strong and intelligent talent.